dancyfang/Leetcode/heap/basics.md

         self.percDown(1)
         return res

-    # O(n) time, start from the last parent node, percDown if that parent node is larger than children.
+    # O(n) time!
+This is a tighter bound compared to O(nlog(n)), because the number of percDown for each parent node is different.
-    def buildHeap(self, alist):
+    Start from the last parent node, percDown if that parent node is larger than children. def buildHeap(self, alist):
         self.__init__()
         self.heap = self.heap + alist[:]